gavinyork/zephyr3d/doc/markdown/scene.scene.constructray.md

 ## Scene.constructRay() method

-Constructs a ray by a given camera and the position on screen
+Constructs a world-space ray from a camera and a screen position.

 **Signature:**